kitl000/dissertation-extinction-rebellion/README.md

 \
 To create an admin account:
 - Go to https://extinction-rebellion-project.herokuapp.com/users/sign_up.
-- Go to terminal and type the following sequnce:
+- Go to terminal and type the following sequence:
 - $ heroku run rails console
 - $ @user = User.first (For first account that was created)
 - $ @user.admin = true